Displaying 38 total results.

 This 50-page document discusses risk communication in the five phases of a public health emergency: preparedness, emergency onset, containment, recovery, and evaluation.

 From radiological incidents to nuclear calamities: Social, behavioral, and risk communication issues in radiation emergencies - U.S. Department of Health and Human Services, Substance Abuse and Mental Health Services Administration (HHS, SAMHSA)

 This article is based on a keynote address delivered by Dr. Steven M. Becker, a expert on disaster response.
 It discusses the reactions of people exposed to a radiological event and the importance of clear risk communications during this time.
 The article was featured in a 2013 issue of The Dialogue, a quarterly technical assistance journal on disaster behavioral health produced by the SAMHSA Disaster Technical Assistance Center.
 [Author: Moskowitz, S.]

 General fact sheets on specific bioterrorism agents - U.S. Department of Health and Human Services, Centers for Disease Control and Prevention (HHS, CDC)

 This website provides links to fact sheets about bioterrorism agents, such as anthrax, botulism, brucellosis, plague, smallpox, tularemia, and viral hemorrhagic fevers.

-IS-317 Introduction to CERT - U.S. Department of Homeland Security, Federal Emergency Management Agency (DHS, FEMA)
+IS-317 Introduction to Community Emergency Response Teams - U.S. Department of Homeland Security, Federal Emergency Management Agency (DHS, FEMA)